endlessm/ostree/debian/ostree-boot-examples/README.md

 # Testing ostree-boot on an existing system

-Start from an amd64 Debian system (9 or newer, as long as a backported ostree-boot package is available) - it will be switched to a Debian unstable (sid) OSTree-based installation as part of following these instructions.
+Start from an amd64 system running Debian 10 or later - it will be switched to a Debian unstable (sid) OSTree-based installation as part of following these instructions.
 A VM is obviously most convenient, but bare metal should work equally.

 The installation needs to satisfy the following requirements: